RasulMingazov/RandomUser/README.md

 # RandomUser

-Android - приложение, загружающее информацию из RandomUser Api. При разработке использовались следующие технологии:
+Android application that loads information from the RandomUser API.
+The following technologies were used in the development:

+1. Clean Architecture
+1. Retrofit
-1. Kotlin
+1. Room (for database)
 1. MVVM
-1. Clean Architecture
 1. LiveData
-2. Room (for database)
-3. Dagger (for dependency injection)
-4. Coroutines
-5. Retrofit
+1. Dagger
-6. Coil
+1. Coil
-7. Navigation
+1. Navigation Component